 The awardee must submit an annual progress report including details on how the funds have been spent.
 Within three months of the termination of the award, awardees must submit to Western International a brief final report (1-2 pages) detailing what was accomplished with the grant.

 The budget should demonstrate how other sources, including student fees and/or department and faculty contributions, will assist with the costs associated with this initiative and its sustainability.

 Western will be the employer of any staff hired using project funds; therefore researchers must pay appropriate wages and include benefits at established rates.
 Consult the HR Services website for details.

 All equipment purchased with internal grant funds becomes the property of Western.
-Written quotes, or advertisements giving prices, must accompany the application.
-The committees will entertain requests for computers and related equipment and software.
+Written quotes, or advertisements indicating prices, must accompany the application.
+The committee will entertain requests for computers and related equipment and software.
 Requests to supplement or match departmental or decanal contributions, rather than fully fund the costs, are encouraged.

 Supplies and Services:

 Whenever appropriate, numbers of units and unit costs should be explained.
 Quotes from suppliers should be provided for purchased services, e.g., computing or equipment repairs.

 Travel must comply with Western policies and regulations and will cover travel and subsistence costs only.
 Please note that funds for student mobility are granted through the Global Opportunities awards program and will no longer be supported through the ICF.

 Recipients who are awarded funds for the design or re-design of a curriculum are required to set up a consultation with the Teaching Support Centre (TSC).
 The TSC may assist faculty members with incorporating learning activities appropriate for international and/or intercultural education either through individual consultation or through its Course Design workshop, offered in the early summer each year.